MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 GST business posting groups should represent the markets in which you do business with customers and vendors, and define how to calculate and post GST in each market.
 Examples of GST business posting groups are **Domestic** and **European Union (EU)**.

 Use codes that are easy to remember and describe the business posting group, such as **EU**, **Non-EU**, or **Domestic**.
-Each code must be unique, meaning you can set up as many codes as you need, but you cannot have the same code more than once in a table.
+Each code must be unique, meaning you can set up as many codes as you need, but you can't have the same code more than once in a table.

 To set up a GST business posting group, follow these steps: